zgao92/stat628-module2-1/README.md

 **Files:**

 * `Executive-Summary.ipynb` is the Jupyter notebook containing a summary of our analysis and business recommendations.
+* `Presentation 1 Slides.pdf` are the slides for our first presentation.
+* `Presentation 2 Slides.pdf` are the slides for our second presentation.

 **Folders:**

 * `code/` contains all of the code we used to generate our results.
-* `data/` contains the final predictions for the full dataset.
+* `data/` contains the final predictions for the full dataset as well as some of the phrases we extracted.
+The rest of the data was too large to keep in this repository.
 In order to recreate our results, the raw .json files should be placed here.
 * `images/` contains .png files for the visualizations we created and included in our executive summary and presentation slides.